Adam McKay

-McKay began venturing into more dramatic territory in the 2010s.
-The Big Short was his first film he directed without Ferrell in the cast.
-For this film, McKay was nominated for several awards including two Academy Awards, Best Director and Best Adapted Screenplay (with co-writer Charles Randolph), and two British Academy Film Awards, Best Director and Best Adapted Screenplay.
-McKay and Randolph won Best Adapted Screenplay at the Academy Awards, the BAFTA Film Awards, and the WGA Awards.
-For his work on the Dick Cheney biographical film Vice, McKay received Academy Award nominations for Best Picture, Best Director and Best Original Screenplay.
-In 2019, McKay founded Hyperobject Industries.
-In 2022, he received Academy Award nominations for Best Picture and Best Original Screenplay for his latest work on the apocalyptic comedy film Don't Look Up.
+Aside from working with Ferrell, McKay wrote and directed the satirical films The Big Short (2015), Vice (2018), and Don't Look Up (2021).
+He won an Academy Award, a BAFTA, and a Critics' Choice Award for adapting the screenplay of The Big Short.
+In 2019, McKay founded the production company Hyperobject Industries.

-Early life
+Early life and education

-McKay was born in Denver and was raised in Worcester, Massachusetts and later Malvern, Pennsylvania by a mother who was a waitress, Sarah, and a musician father.
+Adam McKay was born in Denver, Colorado, and raised in Worcester, Massachusetts and later Malvern, Pennsylvania by his mother, Sarah, a waitress, and his father, a musician.
 When McKay was seven his parents divorced.

 He attended Great Valley High School in Malvern, where he graduated in 1986.
-He then attended Pennsylvania State University for a year before transferring to Temple University, where he majored in English.
+He then attended Penn State University for a year prior to transferring to Temple University, where he majored in English.
 McKay dropped out of Temple a semester-and-a-half before he was set to earn his bachelor's degree.
 He described it as "settling with an imaginary degree".